The Simpsons Spin-Off Showcase

 "The Simpsons Spin-Off Showcase" is the twenty-fourth and penultimate episode of the eighth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 11, 1997.
 The episode centers on fictional pilot episodes of non-existent television series derived from The Simpsons, and is a parody of the tendency of networks to spin off characters from a hit series.
-As such it includes references to many different TV series.
+As such it includes references to many different television series.
 The first fictional spin-off is Chief Wiggum P.I., a cop-dramedy featuring Chief Wiggum and Seymour Skinner.
 The second is The Love-matic Grampa, a sitcom featuring Moe Szyslak who receives dating advice from Abraham Simpson, whose ghost is possessing a love testing machine.
 The final segment is The Simpson Family Smile-Time Variety Hour, a variety show featuring the Simpson family except for Lisa, who has been replaced.

-The episode was written by David S. Cohen, Dan Greaney and Steve Tompkins, with Ken Keeler coming up with the story and the general idea of intentionally bad writing.
+The episode was written by David X. Cohen, Dan Greaney and Steve Tompkins, with Ken Keeler coming up with the story and the general idea of intentionally bad writing.
 It was directed by Neil Affleck, and Tim Conway, Gailard Sartain and Phil Hartman guest-starred.

 The producers were initially uneasy about the episode, as they feared that the purposely bad writing would be mistaken for actual bad writing.
 The episode, however, now appears on several lists of the most popular Simpsons episodes.

 Plot

 Troy McClure hosts a television special from the "Museum of TV and Television" introducing three spin-off productions, created using characters from The Simpsons.
-The Fox network has only three programmes — The Simpsons, The X Files and Melrose Place — prepared for the next broadcasting season, and so commissions the producers of The Simpsons to create thirty-five new shows to fill the remainder of the lineup.
+The Fox network has only three programs — The Simpsons, The X-Files and Melrose Place — prepared for the next broadcasting season, and so commissions the producers of The Simpsons to create thirty-five new shows to fill the remainder of the lineup.
 Unable to handle such a workload, the producers create only three new shows.